Nicholas Percy: Biography

 Born in Glasgow, he later became based on the Isle of Wight.
 He won a silver medal at the 2013 European Junior Championships in Rieti, Italy, with a discus throw of 62.04 metres.
 He won the NCAA Championships in 2016.
 That year, he won his first British Athletics Championships title.
 He retained his title the following year and subsequently, Percy represented Great Britain at the 2017 World Championships without reaching the final.

 He became British champion for the fifth time when winning the discus throw event at the 2022 British Athletics Championships with a throw of 65.00.
 He finished fifth representing Scotland in the discus throw at the 2022 Commonwealth Games in Birmingham.
 In 2022, he also represented Great Britain at the 2022 World Athletics Championships and the 2022 European Athletics Championships.
 However, a back injury waylaid his forward progress and in 2023 he managed a season's best throw of 64.73 metres, and he missed the World Championships that year.

 He threw a personal best in the event of 67.73 metres, set at the Oklahoma Throws Series, Ramona, Oklahoma, USA, on 6 April 2024.
 This Improved his PB by more than two metres and his ranking from No.10 to No.2 on the UK all-time list, with only UK record-holder Lawrence Okoye having thrown further.
 Percy also improved his own Scottish record of 65.00m, which he had previously set at the UK Championships in 2022.

 After winning the discus silver medal at the 2024 British Athletics Championships, Percy was subsequently named in the Great Britain team for the 2024 Summer Olympics where he failed to qualify for the final.

-He threw 67.03 metres at the Oklahoma Throws Series meeting on 13 April 2025.
+On 17 April 2025 Percy threw 67:86 at the Oklahoma Throw Series #13; improving his PB by 13 centimetres and breaking his own Scottish national record.